6 Months Baby Developmental Milestones

 It might be difficult to believe, but your baby is 6 months old now.
 Your baby is happy, social, and just a bundle of energy at this stage.
 Your baby communicates with you with much more clarity, and you know all the sounds and signs.
 Your baby has also gotten bigger and picked up a few new skills.

-- Babies grow quite quickly during the first six months of life.
-This means, on an average, your baby should be at double the birth weight by now.
-Of course, various factors like premature birth, birthweight, etc, come into the mix, but if all has been normal so far, then this is the weight you should expect.
+- Babies grow quite quickly during the first 6 months of life.
+This means, on average, your baby should be at double the birth weight by now.
+Of course, various factors like premature birth, birthweight, etc, come into the mix, but if all has been normal so far, then this is the weight you should expect of his growth.

-- You may notice some changes in the physical features in your baby.
+- You may notice some changes in the physical features in your 6-Month Baby.
 The colour of the eyes will have set by now, which may be different from the birth shade.

-- By six months, your baby will be able to sit up.
+- Your 6-Month Baby will be able to sit up.
 Babies start moving by rolling on the stomach, and back.
 They will then prop themselves up with their hands, and soon be able to sit up without support.